Person

 Deputy Director, Chronic Poverty Advisory Network; Research Fellow, IDS

 Vidya Diwakar is a mixed-methods researcher with a focus on poverty dynamics, violent conflict and intersecting crises, gender and education.
-She is the Deputy Director of the Chronic Poverty Advisory Network and a Research Fellow at IDS.
+She is the Deputy Director of the Chronic Poverty Advisory Network (CPAN) and a Research Fellow at IDS.

 Vidya’s research is focused on understanding gender-disaggregated drivers of poverty escapes, and the role of violent conflict and intersecting crises in creating poverty traps, especially in low- and middle-income countries.
 Within this, she adopts an intersectional lens to understand people’s pathways into and out of poverty and develop contextually relevant suggestions on reducing poverty and inequality.
 Vidya has authored and reviewed various reports, book chapters and journal articles on these topics, including as Guest Editor of a Special Issue on ‘sustaining poverty escapes’ in World Development.